Jim Brown

 Isabella DeGaetano

-Isabella is a 3rd year student at Rutgers University-Camden studying Pure Mathematics and Digital Studies.
-In her free time she likes to read, quilt, crochet and knit.
+Isabella is a Senior at Rutgers University-Camden studying Pure Mathematics and Digital Studies.
+She works on the R-Cade project.
 Isabella hopes to become a high school math teacher when she graduates and carry on to pursue a masters degree in Mathematics.
-Isabella works on the R-Cade Project.

 Samantha Jacobs

-Samantha is a second year Film and Digital Studies major, planning to graduate in May of 2025.
-She currently works at the Digital Studies Center as the social media coordinator, and hopes to work in the film industry post graduation.
+Samantha is a Senior Film and Digital Studies major, planning to graduate in May of 2025.
+She currently works at the Digital Studies Center on outreach, and hopes to work in the film industry as a producer post graduation.

 Wayne Reynolds